Who we are

 Dominic Caddick

 Dominic is an economist at the New Economics Foundation specialising in fiscal and monetary policy in the UK and EU.
 His research looks at the impact of austerity and aims to design systems that prevent it so we can invest in policies that protect the environment and reduce inequality.
 Before NEF, he worked at the Department for Business, Energy and Industrial Strategy on innovation, subsidy and competition policy as an assistant economist and an analyst intern.
-Dominic has a BA in Economics from the University of Cambridge
+Dominic has a BA in Economics from the University of Cambridge.

 Jaya Sood